 Classical conditioning can have various applications in real life, including in education and mental health.

 Classical conditioning is the basis for several effective behavioral therapy treatment options, including flooding, systematic desensitization, and aversion therapy.
 These approaches are known as counterconditioning because they help replace an unwanted response to a stimulus with a more positive one.

-- Systematic desensitization is often used to de-condition fears and phobias.
-People are gradually exposed to what they fear, which is paired with relaxation techniques.
+Systematic desensitization is often used to de-condition fears and phobias.
+People are gradually exposed to what they fear, paired with relaxation techniques.
 Over time, an association is formed between the stimulus and the feelings of relaxation, which helps reduce fear.

 Behavioral treatments that utilize classical conditioning may be used to treat anxiety, phobias, and substance use disorders, among other things.

 Educators may sometimes utilize principles of classical conditioning in the classroom.
 For example, teachers may create a pleasant, positive classroom setting to help children form positive associations that can help make learning more enjoyable.